-Zomato assault row: Police to summon Bengaluru woman after reports of her leaving city
+Zomato assault row: Police to summon Bengaluru woman after reports claim she has left city

 Meanwhile on Wednesday, Chandranee reportedly left Bengaluru after her address was leaked through videos shared online, leading to safety concerns, according to The News Minute.

-While the police were yet to give an official statement on whether Chandranee had left the city, Anil Kumar, an inspector at the Electronic City police station told The News Minute that nobody answered the door when they went to her house.
+While the police were yet to give an official statement on whether Chandranee has left the city, Anil Kumar, an inspector at the Electronic City police station told The News Minute that nobody answered the door when they went to her house.

 “She feels afraid staying here as people might come to her home to speak with her about the complaint,” another unidentified police official told The News Minute.
 “We heard from her that she will contact the police today and will give a statement.
 She might not have left the city to abscond from the police and might contact us.”